arlomoney/Personal-Skincare-Quiz/README.md

 This is just the code, but edit it in visual studio and then paste it back here.
-Also, if you want to run the code and see how it looks you need to do this:
+Also, if you want to run the code and see how it looks you need to do this: to edit it just open all 3 files

 Click the place i circled:<img width="961" alt="image" src="https://github.com/arlomoney/CSA-FINAL/assets/149131518/6189cf41-94dd-4368-aad1-1c417745fb8b">
 and then search up "Live Server" and download it. it should be this one.